Logging tax frequently asked questions

 My accountant called the logging tax section and was unable to get any information about my account.
 Why?

-We cannot disclose information about your account to anyone other than yourself unless we have a signed Authorization Form (FIN 571) (PDF) from you on file.
+We cannot disclose information about your account to anyone other than yourself unless we have a signed Authorization or Cancellation of a Representative (FIN 146) (PDF) from you on file.

 I received a reassessment of my corporation’s income tax for a year in which I filed a logging tax return.
 Is there anything I need to do?